One of the most common questions I receive is some variation of, “Which techniques are the easiest to use in persuasion, marketing and selling?”

 If you can meet someone’s needs time and again, then you can network your way to almost anything.

-Networking is more than keeping a fat rolodex.
-Networking is the ability to recommend someone who can solve someone elses problem.
+Networking is more than keeping a fat Rolodex.
+(Rolodex is a desktop contact list) Networking is the ability to recommend someone who can solve someone else’s problem.

 People appreciate you when you help them and have nothing to gain in return.

 Networking also demands that you have the courage to call the people who can make a difference in your career.
 Many people will not call on the right person to buy or even for advice simply because they believe the celebrity won’t talk to a humble salesperson.
 This is nonsense.
-10-20% of celebrities, CEO’s, and even political leaders are readily attainable.
+20% of celebrities, 1/3 of CEO’s, and even political leaders are accessible.
 If what you have to offer is useful enough, you can get your minutes with the biggest decision makers.
 Be willing to be bold and occasionally embarrassed in exchange for the benefits of being known by the “right people.”

 5) Be a Hunter